 What is an example evaluative essay?

-This is the fourth and final lesson about Evaluative Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth and final chapter about Evaluative Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide an example evaluative essay about global warming